Please download our TRY Course Descriptions for a more detailed description of the courses that we offer.

 English Language and World Literature (five credit hours per week):

-Students will read a selection of Israeli novels, short stories, and poems (in translation) throughout the semester.
+Students will read a selection of novels, short stories, and poems (in translation) by Israeli and Jewish authors throughout the semester.
 Essays will enable students to hone their skills in narrative, expository, and argumentative writing.
 Students will learn to recognize rhetorical and literary elements, such as allegory, metaphor, foreshadowing, and allusion.
 Honors credit may be earned.

 AP English Literature and Composition (five credit hours per week)

 The AP English Literature and Composition course is designed to engage students in the careful reading and critical analysis of imaginative literature.
 Through the close reading of selected texts, students can deepen their understanding of the ways writers use language to provide both meaning and pleasure for their readers.
 As they read, students should consider a work’s structure, style, and themes, as well as such smaller-scale elements as the use of figurative language, imagery, symbolism, and tone.

 AP English Language and Composition (five credit hours per week):

 The AP English Language and Composition course is designed to help students become skilled readers of prose written in a variety of rhetorical contexts and to become skilled writers who compose for a variety of purposes.
 Both their writing and their reading should make students aware of the interactions among a writer’s purposes, audience expectations, and subjects as well as the way generic conventions and the resources of language contribute to effectiveness in writing.

 US History (five credit hours per week)